 The choice of suitable shielding gas depends on the material.
-Typically mild steel is welded with mixed gas (Ar + CO_2) or 100% carbon dioxide (CO_2).
-Stainless Steel can be welded with mixed gas (Ar + CO_2) or Trimix (He + Ar + CO_2).
+Typically mild steel is welded with mixed gas $(Ar + CO_2)$ or 100% carbon dioxide (CO_2) .
+Stainless Steel can be welded with mixed gas $(Ar + CO_2)$ or Trimix (He + Ar + CO2).
 Aluminium and silicon bronze use pure argon gas (Ar).
-In the sMIG mode (see section "sMIG mode" in the USER INTERFACE chapter), the optimal welding arc with the gas used will be automatically set.
+In the sMIG mode (see section "sMIG mode" in the CONTROL PANEL chapter) the optimal welding arc with the gas you use will be automatically set.